Cura : Care Beyond Boundaries Logo

 • Seek dental review if you notice increasing pain, swelling, fever, pus, persistent bleeding or a loose temporary tooth

-Immediate placement implants can be safe and effective in selected cases, but they carry risks like any dental surgery.
-Your clinician should explain how risks apply to your situation and how complications are managed during travel and after you return home.
+Immediate placement implants may be safe and effective in selected cases, but they carry risks like any dental surgery.
+Your clinician should explain how these risks apply to your case and how complications would be managed during travel and after you return home.

 Common Short-Term Risks